gin66/ScientificColorMaps/README.md

 The color deficiency simulation is based on:
 [A Physiologically-based Model for Simulation of Color Vision Deficiency](https://www.inf.ufrgs.br/%7Eoliveira/pubs_files/CVD_Simulation/CVD_Simulation.html)

 The functionality is only available, if simd can be imported.
+The enum `ColorDeficiency` will be provided, which offers the different anomalies: protanomaly, deuteranomaly and tritanomaly with possibility to adjust the severity from 0 - none to 1 - full.

+The enum provides the function `mapRGB(rgb: simd_float3) -> simd_float3` to map the actual rgb value to a simulated rgb value, which is from view under color deficiency.

 # Note: